 \subsection{Operational Implementation}

-Considering the iMarker detection strategies outlined in Section~\ref{sec_method}, real-world sensor employment and algorithm implementation are the focus of this subsection to form the basis for subsequent evaluations.

 \textbf{Sensor.} Fig.~\ref{fig_benchmark_hardware} depicts the different sensor configurations developed for iMarker detection.
-The dual-vision setup shown in Fig.~\ref{fig_benchmark_hardware}-a comprises two ELP 8MP HD camera modules with $75^\circ$ \ac{FoV} facing a Thorlabs polarizing cube beamsplitter with a 50:50 split ratio, all mounted in a compact cage assembly.
-The other dual-vision setup in Fig.~\ref{fig_benchmark_hardware}-b contains two synchronized U3-3271LE iDS cameras aligned with a Thorlabs polarizing plate beamsplitter housed within a custom-designed 3D-printed cage.
-The static single-vision setup shown in Fig.~\ref{fig_benchmark_hardware}-c is an Intel® RealSense™ D435 camera equipped with a left-handed circular polarizer affixed to its RGB lens, effectively blocking the right-handed \ac{CSR}-coated areas of camouflaged iMarkers.
-Finally, the dynamic single-vision sensor setup in Fig.~\ref{fig_benchmark_hardware}-d incorporates a switchable polarizer controlled by a function generator mounted on an iPhone 13 case and aligned with its camera.
-While this prototype relies on manual polarizer switching, we are investigating a real-time version where the detection software dynamically synchronizes the camera and function generator to adjust polarization (left- or right-handed).
+The dual-vision setup shown in Fig.~\ref{fig_benchmark_hardware}a comprises two ELP 8MP HD camera modules with $75^\circ$ \ac{FoV} facing a Thorlabs polarizing cube beamsplitter with a 50:50 split ratio, all mounted in a compact cage assembly.
+The other dual-vision setup in Fig.~\ref{fig_benchmark_hardware}b comprises two synchronized U3-3271LE iDS cameras, aligned with a Thorlabs polarizing plate beamsplitter, housed within a custom-designed 3D-printed cage.
+The static single-vision setup in Fig.~\ref{fig_benchmark_hardware}c uses an Intel® RealSense™ D435 camera with a left-handed circular polarizer affixed to its RGB lens, effectively blocking the right-handed \ac{CSR}-coated areas of camouflaged iMarkers.
+Finally, the dynamic single-vision sensor setup in Fig.~\ref{fig_benchmark_hardware}d incorporates a switchable polarizer controlled by a function generator mounted on an iPhone 13 case and aligned with its camera.
+While this prototype relies on manual polarizer switching, we are investigating a version in which the detection software dynamically synchronizes the camera and the function generator to adjust the polarization.

-\textbf{Software.} To support the detection algorithms outlined in Section~\ref{sec_method}, an open-sourced \footnote{ \texttt{https://snt-arg.github.io/iMarkers/}} iMarker detection software framework has been developed.
+\textbf{Software.} To support the detection algorithms outlined in Section~\ref{sec_method}, an open-sourced\footnote{\url{https://snt-arg.github.io/iMarkers/}} iMarker detection software framework has been developed.
 The framework is implemented in Python and features a $\mathrm{ROS2}$ interface, enabling straightforward integration into robotic applications.